shawnkim1022/contract-pre-review-design/README.md

 # Contract Pre-Review Engine

-A deterministic NDA / contract pre-review engine for people who sign contracts they can't fully vet: solo founders and small teams with no in-house counsel, and the lawyers doing first-pass triage for them.
-A contract goes in, a prioritized list of what to question comes out.
-No external LLM calls.
+A deterministic NDA pre-review engine for founders, small teams, and lawyers doing first-pass contract triage.

-> Public overview and design docs.
-The source lives in a separate private repo, and full code walkthroughs happen in interviews.
->
+A contract goes in; a prioritized list of clauses to review comes out.
+Each finding is tied to an exact source span, a named rule, and an escalation outcome.
+No external LLM calls run on the user-facing path.

-> This is not a lawyer, and its output is not legal advice.
-It does not decide whether a contract is valid or enforceable, and it does not replace attorney review.
-It points a qualified lawyer at the clauses worth a second look.
+This is not legal advice and does not decide whether a contract should be signed.
+It is a decision-support workflow: it helps a qualified reviewer see what to question, why it matters, and where to look in the source text.

+## What this demonstrates

+- The tool is scoped as decision support, not legal advice or automated approval.
+- Each finding is tied to a source span, a named rule, and an escalation outcome.
+- The runtime path is deterministic: no external LLM calls, random calls, or model-generated verdicts.
+- Evaluation is explicit: 84 labeled items across 11 fixtures, with issue-specific recall and false positives tracked separately.

 ## The problem